One Anastomosis Gastric Bypass

 • Internal hernia possible but uncommon

-• Anastomotic ulcer formation - highest risk in smokers.
+• Anastomotic ulcer formation - highest risk in smokers

-• Dumping syndrome
+• Dumping syndrome more likely than sleeve gastrectomy

 • Nutrient deficiencies, especially if non-compliant with supplements